deliveroo/deliveroo.engineering/_posts/2020-06-08-using-aws-ec2-and-ecs-to-host-hundreds-of-services.md

-A few different uses, but the most common use is in an [ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html), a grouping of EC2 machines used as a home for ECS tasks - these are the Dockerized containers of our applications that are running with a command specified by the engineer in a config file.
+A few different uses, but the most common use is in an [ECS Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html), a grouping of EC2 machines used as a home for ECS Tasks - these are the Dockerized containers of our applications that are running with a command specified by the engineer in a config file.